 Our Red Angus cattle are raised on the expansive plains of Eastern Colorado.
 They are given ample acreage to graze natural grass before being finished on a corn-based diet for the unmistakable flavor that corn finishing delivers.

 While all animal-based foods contain naturally-occurring hormones, we don’t believe in altering our herd with growth-promoting hormones.
 Red Angus are known for their tenderness, robust flavor, superior marbling, and consistent portion sizing.
 Even though supplemental growth hormones in cattle have been shown to pose no risk to human health, we prefer to let nature run its course when it comes to delivering superior Colorado beef.

 Antibiotic Free Colorado Beef

 Antibiotic stewardship is something we take very seriously.
 Not only are we committed to protecting the health of our animals, we’re committed to protecting the health of your family.
 We have strict herd health practices in place to ensure we use antibiotics on a limited, as-necessary basis.
 We take the time to see each animal on a daily basis so that we can quickly identify and administer to any sick or injured animals.
 While we do not use antibiotics, or other medications, unnecessarily, we’ll do everything we can to minimize pain and suffering for our cattle, including administering antibiotics when a veterinarian deems it necessary.
 Any animals treated for illness or injury do not enter the food chain until they have gone through the recommended withdrawal period.
-No animal sold as natural Colorado beef has ever been given antibiotics.
+No animal sold as natural Colorado beef has ever been fed antibiotics.